- Discover all the main sights of our Norway scenic route with almost all 34 ports visited twice, first northbound and then southbound

 Meet the Vikings (Summer)See how the Vikings lived at Lofotr in Borg, Lofoten, where the largest Viking building ever discovered has been replicated.

-Farm Visit in LofotenExperience life on a diverse working farm, Aalan Farm at Lauvdalen, Lofoten, renowned for its herbs and organic cheeses.
+Farm Visit in LofotenLearn about life on a working farm at Lauvdalen, Lofoten.
+Aalan Farm is renowned for its herbs and organic, award-winning cheeses.

 DAY 5 : Stokmarknes - Skjervøy